Thanatisia/dockexec/README.md

         - you can specify the default target container you want to execute in, as well as all the other variables
             + and you will be able to call commands/executables without any additional options other than specifying the commands to use.
         - the application is also container-agnostic

+- 2023-06-29 1529H:
+    - A Makefile has been created with rules for [install, uninstall, help, test]
+    - Importing Custom configuration file has been implemented
+    - I am currently considering on migrating from shellscript into a proper Programming language, either compiled or interpreted

 ## Resources